Yukio Endō: Career

 Endō won gold medals with the Japanese team in three Olympics, in 1960, 1964 and 1968.
 At the 1964 Summer Olympics in Tokyo, he also received two individual gold medals, in parallel bars, and in individual all-around.

 Endō received six individual medals at the 1962 World Artistic Gymnastics Championships, including a gold medal in floor exercise, and Japan also won the team competition.

 He received two individual silver medals at the 1966 World Artistic Gymnastics Championships, and Japan won the team competition.

 Endō was a four-time Japanese all-around champion.

 He retired after the 1968 Olympics to become a gymnastics coach and eventually professor at Nihon University.
 He also coached the national team at the 1972 Olympics, acted as director of the Japanese Olympic Committee and was twice appointed as vice-president of the Japan Gymnastic Association.
-In 1996, he received the Japanese Emperor's Medal, and in 1999 induced into the International Gymnastics Hall of Fame.
+In 1996, he received the Japanese Emperor's Medal, and in 1999 he was inducted into the International Gymnastics Hall of Fame.

 Endō died of esophageal cancer on March 25, 2009.